Pennsylvania Collegiate Athletic Association: PCAA School Membership

 The EPCC and WPCC were composed of the junior colleges, community colleges, and technical schools in the Commonwealth of Pennsylvania that have varsity athletic programs.
 Past Commissioners included Charles "Chuck" Bell CCAC North (three terms) Charles "Chuck" Dunaway Butler CC (two terms), Mike Stanzione Penn College, Bill Bearse Northampton CC amongst many others.
-RoseAnn Palsi from Northampton CC served as its secretary for 29 years, from 1983-2012.
+RoseAnn Palsi from Northampton CC served as its secretary for 29 years, from 1983 to 2012.